trandinhkhoa/aes_javascript/README.md

 ### AES-128 implementatin with CTR mode of operation

-This AES implementation is not intended real use, I did it to understand the algorithm better.
+This AES implementation is not intended for practical use, I did it to understand the algorithm better.
 You can use `openssl` to check the result.

 **Note**: This implementation currently only works with ASCII character (a..zA..z0..9)